mitsuba-renderer/drjit/docs/general.rst

 behavior of GPU and CPU atomics are somewhat different, hence we look at them in turn starting with the CUDA backend.

-The :py:attr:`drjit.ReduceMode.Direct` strategy generally performs badly except for two special cases: when writing to a scalar array, the NVIDIA compiler detects this and performs a specialized optimization (that is, however, quite specific to this microbenchmark and unlikely to work in general).
+The :py:attr:`drjit.ReduceMode.Direct` strategy generates a plain atomic operation without additional handling.
+This generally performs badly except for two special cases: when writing to a scalar array, the NVIDIA compiler detects this and performs a specialized optimization (that is, however, quite specific to this microbenchmark and unlikely to work in general).
 Towards the right, there is essentially no contention and multiple writes to the same destination are unlikely to appear within the same warp, hence :py:attr:`drjit.ReduceMode.Direct` outperforms the other methods.

 .. image:: https://rgl.s3.eu-central-1.amazonaws.com/media/uploads/wjakob/2024/01/scatter_add_cuda.svg